xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-29-starfest-afterparty-at-spit.md

 </div>

 <p class="show-intro">
 After releasing their demo and playing their 'last show' earlier that month, Eora screamo band The Picture of Dorian Gray made a return to the stage for one final (?) show, filling in for Fear of Horses.
-As a big fan of <a href="https://thepictureofdoriangray67.bandcamp.com/album/demo">their demo release</a>, I was excited to see them play.
+As a big fan of <a href="https://thepictureofdoriangray67.bandcamp.com/album/demo">their demo release</a>, I was particularly excited to see them play.
 </p><br>
-Aidan's vocal delivery took me by surprise, being much sassier than I expected.
+Aidan's vocal delivery in this project took me by surprise, being much sassier than I expected.
 This, combined with their two-vocalist setup, led to me finding them somewhat reminiscent of Told Not To Worry, a sound I really enjoyed.
-Although it is something of a cliché, The Picture of Dorian Gray were even better live.
+As much as I loved their Bandcamp demo, The Picture of Dorian Gray were even better live.

 <div class="gallery">
    <a href="/images/2doriangray4.jpg">